MapColonies/developer-portal/docs/catalog-information/query-examples.md

   </csw:Query>
 </csw:GetRecords>
 ```
-Response will contain up to 10 records ('maxRecords="10"')  that thier **BBOX** includes in the desired extent (in example:  -180, -190, 180, 90
+Response will contain up to 10 records ('maxRecords="10"')  that their **BBOX** includes in the desired extent (in example:  -180, -190, 180, 90

 ## Query by ***BBOX*** and ***region***
 ```xml